Samitti/Samitti/README.md

 - 🌱 I’m currently learning new skills 🤣
 - 👯 I’m looking for new job opportunities
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love play guitar
+- ⚡ Fun fact: 3D Animation

 ### Connect with me: